-Whilst this guidance and model admission arrangements are not prescriptive, schools 'designated as having a religious character' must take account of and reflect any guidance from the Diocese when constructing 'faith-based admissions arrangements'.
+Schools 'designated as having a religious character' must take account of and reflect any guidance from the Diocese when constructing 'faith-based admissions arrangements'.
 If a school does not follow this guidance, there should be a written statement saying why it has disregarded it.